 And that’s it, you’re all set up to meet your refinancing goals.

-All in all a standard home loan refinance process can take up to a month.
+A standard home loan refinance process can take up to a month.
 This can be shorter or longer depending on the particular lender’s turnaround time and the complexity of your application.
 If it’s a clean file and a fast lender, one month is likely from submission.
 Some lenders can take weeks to even pick up the file.

 Usually, if a lender is running a particularly attractive refinance offer or cash backs, there can be a delay due to a large number of new applications.

-Alternatively, there’s a fast refi option offered by a few lenders that can be approved and settled within a couple of weeks.
+Alternatively, there’s a fast refinance option offered by a few lenders that can be approved and settled within a couple of weeks.

-- Calculate your comparative saving by comparing the total cost of the loan including costs.
-We can provide you with a detailed breakdown of the cost and the comparative savings with the refinance.
+- Calculate your comparative savings by comparing the total cost of the loan including costs.
+We can provide you with a detailed breakdown of the cost and the comparative savings with the refinance

 We’re here to help!
 Please talk with one of our specialist mortgage brokers, who’ll guide you through the process of refinancing and help you make an informed decision.